 Throughout Medieval and Renaissance Europe the 29th September was Michaelmas or the Feast of Saint Michael.
-He was the great Archangel responsible for the defeat of Lucifer in Christian iconography.
-Michaelmas is also naturally associated with the shortening days of Autumn and also with the occurrence of the nearby autumnal equinox.
-Some of the flowers in the garden at this time are called 'Michaelmas Daisies.'
+This important date in the calendar was named after the great Archangel responsible for the defeat of Lucifer in Christian iconography.
+Michaelmas is also naturally associated with the shortening days of autumn and also with the occurrence of the nearby autumnal equinox when day and night are of equal length.
+Some of the best flowers in the garden at this time, and some of my all-time favourites are 'Michaelmas Daisies.'

-It was traditional to eat a goose on the feast of St Michael, and there is a notion in English folk lore that eating a goose on St Michaelmas will protect against financial difficulties – Chancellor of the Exchequer please take note!
+It was traditional to eat a goose on the feast of St Michael, and there is a notion in English folk lore that eating a goose on St Michaelmas will protect you against financial difficulties – Chancellor of the Exchequer please take note.

 In ancient pagan Europe the Norse god Wotan was celebrated at this time, too - a warrior God.
-It was a Quarter Day, marking the beginning of a new season – in this instance, Autumn.
-In olden times, people often received their quarterly wages or paid their rents on this day.
-And it was associated with the astrological sign of Libra - the Scales of Balance.
+It was also what was termed a Quarter Day, marking the beginning of a new segment of the year or season – in this instance, autumn.
+In olden times, people received their quarterly wages or paid their rents on this day.
+And it was associated with the astrological sign of Libra - the Scales of Balance - the sun entering the zodiac sign of that name just a little before the feast day itself.

 An Angel Weighing a Soul - by Ridolfo di Arpo Guariento.

-I like the idea of slaying Lucifer – a force for evil (even though he started out once upon a time as an angel of light).
-Thus, Lucifer or the Devil is often represented as a Dragon.
-So perhaps this is also a day to consider what personal dragons we can eliminate from our lives.
-Old worn out ideas and phobias; people or places that no longer serve any real purpose to our evolution and happiness.
+I like the idea of slaying Lucifer – a force for evil we are told (even though he started out as a good guy once upon a time - as an angel of light).
+Thus, Lucifer or the Devil is often conveniently represented in art as a Dragon.
+Dragons aren't necessarily bad (they are actually a force for good in many Eastern traditions), but here in the West they tend at the very least to be symbolic of obstacles.
+So, perhaps this is also a day to consider what personal dragons we can eliminate from our lives.
+Old worn-out ideas and phobias; inhibitions; people or places that no longer serve any real purpose to our evolution and happiness.
 Let them go!
-Nice feeling.

 By Albrecht Durer 'Michaels Kampf mit dem Drachen.'